wearegoat/sanity-plugin-scheduled-publishing/README.md

 # Scheduled Publishing plugin for Sanity.io

-> This is a **Sanity Studio v3** plugin.
+> This is a fork of the now vendored scheduled publishing plugin.
-> For the v2 version, please refer to the [v2-branch](https://github.com/sanity-io/sanity-plugin-scheduled-publishing/tree/studio-v2).

 ## What is it?